klinux/gocd-keycloak-oauth-authorization-plugin/docs/INSTALL.md

 3. Click in **Clients** menu
 4. Click **Add** button
 5. On the form insert the client name
-6. On the next page, set this configs:
+6. On the next page, set these configs:
     1. In **Access Type** select **Confidential**
     2. In **Valid Redirect URIs** insert the URL of GoCD, ex.: **http://localhost:8153**
     3. In **Credentials** tab copy value of **Secret**